Why this category?

 Okay lets start with “Hello World!” scripts..

-The command line tool we used to compute the script is “ipython.”
+Here, the command line tool we used to compute the script is “ipython.”
 By using “ipython” you can simply test your Python scripts before executing it on your production server.

 How to install ipython on CentOS?